radiantearth/stac-spec/roadmap.md

 complicated to fully implement (though a subset could be good).
 Another source of inspiration is [Backand queries](http://backand-docs.readthedocs.io/en/latest/apidocs/nosql_query_language/index.html).

+### Catalog Definition

+The JSON that defines a 'Catalog' is not really specified right now.
+There needs to be thought on the required and optional fields.
+And some decisions on the philosophy of what type of metadata should live in a Catalog resource, as well as fleshing out more linked catalogs vs root catalogs, and things like inheritance of metadata.
+But it is potentially a good place to put data that applies to all the Items in the catalog, things like in depth contact information and license data.
+The individual items could then just reference the catalog they come from instead of repeating each field.

 ### Domain and Vendor profiles

 Ideally there is a way for domains (like Earth Observation / satellite imagery) or specific vendors to publish